vit008/Swift-Command-CLI-SPM/README.md

+## Swift-Command-CLI-SPM

+This repository includes examples of how to create Swift-based CLI commands.

 ## Setting Up the Project Locally

 To prepare the project on your computer for development with Xcode, follow these steps: